-An optional provision of SECURE 2.0 enables employers to allow plan participants to receive employer-matching and nonelective contributions on a Roth (after-tax) basis.
-Employers offering this option must follow the IRS's guidance for the implementation and potential tax impacts for employees.
+An optional provision of SECURE 2.0 enables employers to allow participants to elect to receive employer-matching and nonelective contributions on a Roth (after-tax) basis.
+Employers who choose to offer this option must follow the IRS's guidance for the implementation and potential tax impacts for employees.
 Employer matching and nonelective contributions are: